labgem/metacoco/README.md

 MetaCoco: METAbolism COmpletion for microbial COmmunities
 -------------

-**MetaCoCo** is a Bash/Python pipeline that generates a completion matrix of [MetaCyc](https://metacyc.org/) metabolic pathways for one or multiple bacterial genomes or metagenomes, starting from FASTA files.
+**MetaCoco** is a Bash/Python pipeline that generates a completion matrix of [MetaCyc](https://metacyc.org/) metabolic pathways for one or multiple bacterial genomes or metagenomes, starting from FASTA files.